A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Emergent discrete stochastic dynamics in nonlinear systems with multiple attractors

-Let us reiterate: The insights from the present discussion which departs from the LLN perspective is that stochasticity does not completely disappear in a reasonably large, nonlinear population (mesoscopic) system.
-Rather, it manifests itself as a stochastic jump process on a much longer time scale among a set of discrete states, as has been shown in Fig. \ref{fig_01}A \& B. These discrete states are attractors of an interacting nonlinear dynamical system.
-These discrete states are determined by the behavior and interactions among individuals within the system; yet their existence, locations, and transition times are completely non-obvious.
+Let us reiterate: The insights from the present discussion which departs from the LLN perspective is that stochasticity does not completely disappear in a reasonably large, nonlinear mesoscopic system.
+Rather, it manifests itself as a stochastic jump process on a much longer time scale among a set of discrete states, as has been shown in Fig. \ref{fig_01}A and B. These discrete states are attractors of an interacting nonlinear dynamical system.
+These discrete states are determined by the behavior and interactions among individuals within the system; yet their existence, locations, and transition times are completely non-trivial.
 They are emergent properties.
-Well-known examples are nonlinearity cooperativity in equilibrium physics and feedbacks in biological networks \cite{qian_arbp}.
+Well-known examples are cooperativity in equilibrium physics and feedbacks in biological networks \cite{qian_arbp}.
 In the former, cooperativity leads to crystallization; and in the latter nonequilibrium systems, feedbacks lead to self-organization.
 The nature of emergent phenomena is a consequence of nonlinear interactions between individuals \cite{prigogine_book,haken_book,laughlin_pine}.

-The emergent stochastic dynamics, of course, becomes the stochastic elements for a higher level system in a larger space with longer time.
-In this fashion, Anderson's hierarchy moves up level by level with the stochastic, nonlinear dynamics description.
+The emergent stochastic jump dynamics of an individual, of course, becomes the stochastic elements for a higher level population system in a larger space with longer time.
+In this fashion, Anderson's hierarchy moves up level by level with the nonlinear, stochastic dynamic framework \cite{qian_part_1}.
 This is again illustrated in Fig. \ref{fig_01}.
 Recall the example of a single biological cell as a mesoscopic chemical reaction system where this hierachy has already been appreciated \cite{wolynes_sfi}: Boltzmann started the tradition of treating molecular collisions as stochastic elements in a kinetic theory.
 Kramers has shown that the discrete chemical reaction can be described as Brownian motion in a force field \cite{kramers,hanggi}.
-Supported by the recent experimental advances in single-molecule chemistry and biophysics \cite{rigler_book}, Delbr\"{u}ck-Gillespie's theoretical approach to chemical reactions considers each chemical reaction as a stochastic process, and derives ``states'' and ``dynamics'' of cell-size biochemical reaction {\em systems} \cite{qian_iop, WangPNAS2008_1, WangPNAS2008_2}.
+Supported by the recent experimental advances in single-molecule chemistry and biophysics \cite{rigler_book}, Delbr\"{u}ck-Gillespie's theoretical approach to chemical reactions considers each chemical reaction as a stochastic jump, and derives ``states'' and ``dynamics'' of cell-size biochemical reaction {\em systems} \cite{WangPNAS2011, WangPNAS2008_1, WangADP2015, qian_iop, WangJCP2010,WangPNAS2014}.